Doctors Note Logo

 Vestibular sleep transition hallucinations—especially sensations of floating—can be startling, but they're most often a harmless byproduct of how your brain and balance system interact during sleep transitions.
 People with ADHD may notice these sensations more vividly due to sensory processing differences and sleep disturbances.
 By improving sleep hygiene, managing stress, and monitoring your symptoms, you can reduce the frequency and impact of these experiences.

-If you're ever in doubt, take advantage of a Medically approved LLM Symptom Checker Chat Bot to get a clearer picture of your symptoms before you speak to a healthcare professional.
+If you're ever in doubt, use a free AI symptom checker to get a clearer picture of what you're experiencing before you speak to a healthcare professional.
 And always consult your doctor about any concerning or persistent symptoms—especially those that could be life-threatening or seriously impact your quality of life.

 (References)